imrafaelmerino/json-values/docs/README.md

 I’d argue that it is very expressive, concise, and straightforward.
 I call it json-spec.
 I named it after a Clojure library named [spec](https://clojure.org/guides/spec).
 Writing specs feels like writing JSON.
-Strict specs don't allow keys that are not specified, whereas lenient ones do.
+Specs by default are strict, which means that they don't allow keys that are not specified, whereas lenient ones do.
+Turning strict specs into lenient ones is as easy as calling the method _lenient_.

 The real power is that you can create specs from predicates and compose them:

 ```java